 How did things change with the Covid Pandemic?

 “The pandemic was a huge challenge.
 Everything turned upside down overnight, and things were no longer the same.
 Because of the limitations, I could no longer have a chance to see all my learners at once.
 We see smaller groups of learners separately.
-Our teaching time is limited.
-Teachers are under immense pressure, and I feel I don’t have sufficient time with each learner in the classroom,” she says.
+We have limited teaching time and teachers are under immense pressure.
+I don’t have sufficient time with each learner in the classroom,” she says.

 Avela reflects on a learning experience